 Buddhism’s long-lasting legacy is to be seen in the architectural landscape, felt in the literacy genres, and expressed in the ritual practices and religious beliefs of the nation.

 Popular religion is thriving in China!
 Research today demonstrates that it is in rural areas that it is most evident.
 Even young people are fascinated enough with religion to go on pilgrimages to temples.

 However, daily rituals seem to have been abandoned, and incense is only burned at the altars on festival days.
 But door gods have returned to guard the entrances of homes, usually two at the front door and one at the rear.

 Religious drama and marionette theatre have re-emerged also, in conjunction with the old priestly rites in the temples.

 We live in a time of considerable excitement and interesting challenges on the one hand, and heightened stresses and conflict at so many levels on the other.

-More and more today, people are turning towards non institutional spiritual pathways in order to ease the disease of mind and body, and a diminished state of well-being that seems to plague our times.
+More and more today, people are turning towards non institutional spiritual pathways in order to ease the stresses on mind and body, and a diminished state of well-being that seems to plague our times.